Office workers could be left permanently hunched, report warns

-The office worker of the future could have a permanently hunched back, varicose veins and red eyes if changes to work environments are not made, health experts in Europe have said.
+The office worker of the future could have a permanently hunched back, varicose veins and red eyes if changes to work environments are not made, health experts have said.

 A report dubbed The Work Colleague Of The Future revealed that more than 90% of UK office workers suffering from work-related health issues have more difficulty doing their job.